 Scenario Two: Resistant Employee

-The Incumbent Employee’s objective of remaining an employee of the customer, however, would almost certainly be unsustainable.
-To succeed in such an effort, the Incumbent Employee would need to successfully characterize the outsourcing transaction (and associated transfer of employment to the supplier) as an illegal variation or breach of the original employment contract.
+The Incumbent Employee’s objective of remaining an employee of the customer would almost certainly be unsustainable.
+To succeed in such an effort, the Incumbent Employee would need to successfully characterize the outsourcing transaction (and the associated transfer of employment to the supplier) as an illegal variation or breach of the original employment contract.
 Such an argument would seem wholly inconsistent with the very existence of the “material change in objective conditions” ground for termination.
-Particularly where an entire function of the customer is outsourced so that no job remains for the Incumbent Employee, it would seem highly unlikely that any arbitrator or judge applying Chinese law would uphold such a contention.
-This would seem even more unlikely where (as in this scenario) the “same” job is available to the Incumbent Employee with the supplier.
+Particularly where an entire customer function is outsourced so that no job remains for the Incumbent Employee, it would seem highly unlikely that any an arbitrator or judge applying Chinese law would uphold such a contention.
+This would appear even less likely when (as in this scenario) the “same” job is available to the Incumbent Employee with the supplier.

 Critical Service Provider Personnel

 It is common practice in outsourcing transactions where Incumbent Employees have become Supplier Employees that the supplier is contractually committed to retain a core group of identified Incumbent Employees for a designated period.
-Customers seek such commitments from suppliers as a means of reducing overall transaction risk, by seeking to ensure that the supplier has the benefit of employees with known experience and knowledge of the customer and Services, especially during the Services' initiation period.
-Typical minimum retention periods are 12 to 18 months, beyond which the retention obligation expires and further retention of such Supplier Employee is within the discretion of the supplier, subject to applicable employment laws.
+Customers often require such commitments from suppliers as a means of reducing overall transaction risk by seeking to ensure that the supplier has benefit of employees with known experience and knowledge of the customer and Services, especially during the Services initiation period.
+In this context, typical minimum retention periods range from 12 to 18 months, beyond which the retention obligation expires and further retention of such Supplier Employee is within the discretion of the supplier, subject to applicable employment laws.

 Service Period Credit

-This crediting rule could be significant to an employee's entitlement to an indefinite term labor contract for continuous service of 10 years or more.
-Attaining an indefinite term contract through such a 10-year period of continuous service, whether through actual years worked for the supplier or with credit given for prior years as a customer employee, would preclude the supplier from terminating such Incumbent Employee without statutory cause.
+This crediting rule could be significant with respect to an employee’s entitlement to an indefinite term labor contract for continuous service of 10 years or more.
+Attaining an indefinite term contract through such a 10-year period of continuous service, whether through actual years worked for the supplier or with credit given for prior years as a customer employee, would preclude the supplier from terminating, without statutory cause, such Incumbent Employee.